dragomirdev/DataTachyonPlatform/README.md

 ## Introduction

-Data Tachyon Platform (DTP) is a software solution that provides a layered architecture for the delivery of end-to-end enterprise software projects.
+Data Tachyon Platform (DTP) is a software solution that provides a layered architecture for the delivery of end-to-end enterprise software projects with a focus on Big-Data AI Analytics solutions.

 ## DTP Types